 - Additional Features.
 The context menu of the trend chart offers an optional moving average calculation.
 If disabled, the charts present the raw data to reveal specific events.
 If enabled, the focus of the analysis shifts to trend detection.
 Available intervals are 7, 30 and 60 days for daily granularity, and 24, 48 and 72 hours for hourly granularity.
 Depending on the dashboard configuration, the contextual menu may offer additional features such as the WYSDOM success metric or the Brand Reputation Radar.
-Users can enlarge the trend chart via the icon in the upper right corner.
+Users can enlarge the trend graph via the icon in the upper right corner.

 An integrated export function allows retrieving the full data set consisting of daily frequency, sentiment, and disagreement values for the selected time interval.
 Available file formats include native MS Excel and comma-separated CSV.
 This supports a range of external applications including data warehouses, business intelligence solutions, AI tools as well as statistical packages such as R and SPSS.